CodeHub-ui/CodeAlpha_Travel_Itinerary_Planne/README.md

 4. Exit
 Choose an option: 3
 Total Budget for All Itineraries: $1500.0

+Menu:
+1. Add Itinerary
+2. View Itineraries
+3. Calculate Total Budget
+4. Exit
+Choose an option: 4
+Thank you for using the Travel Itinerary Planner.
+Goodbye!
 ```

 ## File Structure
 - `StudentGradeTracker.java`: The main program file.